Mapped: Ukraine’s incursion into the Russian Kursk region explained

 For context, that is nearly three times the amount of territory they retook in occupied Ukraine during their three-month counteroffensive last summer, according to estimates.

-The Institute for the Study of War (ISW), a US-based think tank that tracks developments on the frontline, offered a more conservative estimate of around 300 square miles (800 sq km).
+The Institute for the Study of War (ISW), a US-based think tank that tracks developments on the frontline, offers a more conservative estimate of around 300 square miles (800 sq km).

-Russian officials, military and political, have repeatedly claimed the incursion has been stabilised but footage shared on social media has for several days suggested that this is false.
-Colonel General Syrksyi also that Kyiv had set up a military commandant's office in the occupied part of Russia's Kursk region where he said his forces were still advancing and had taken up to 1.5 km (0.93 miles) in the last 24 hours.

-ISW suggests that footage shows Ukraine are pushing on either side of the incursion, which appears like a bulge into Russian territory.
-The furthest Ukrainian soldiers are about 11 miles from the border into Russia.

-Ukrainian president Volodymyr Zelensky, meanwhile, said on Wednesday that Kyiv’s forces were pushing “one to two kilometres” further all along the new frontline.
+Ukrainian president Volodymyr Zelensky, meanwhile, said last week that Kyiv’s forces were pushing “one to two kilometres” further all along the new frontline.

+The attack, which appears as a bulge into mainland Russia, is around 37 miles wide and almost 17 miles deep.

 How many troops are involved?